 How to Apply

 Consult the How to Apply section first and make sure you meet the eligibility requirements for a direct exchange program.
 Next, attend a Direct Exchange program information session.
 Do this prior to starting an application to ensure that you understand how to choose the right program and what is expected of you during the application process.

 Check the course offerings at the school you are interested in applying to and check to ensure that they match your course requirements.
 See “Choosing Courses Abroad” section below.

-Once you’ve selected an appropriate program that offers courses that match your major, complete the online application and pay the $125 application fee.
+Once you’ve selected an appropriate program that offers courses that match your major, complete the online application and pay the $175 registration and processing fee.
 Please note that all supplemental documents are also required by the application deadline.
 Incomplete applications will not be considered.
 Please contact the program officer for further application forms and instructions specific to your program.

 There is no list of pre-approved classes for you to take on a direct exchange program.
 It is your responsibility to select courses and get them approved for transfer credit.
 Please refer to the “Departments and Courses” link on the left-hand side of this page for a list of course options on this program.
 You must then complete a Petition for Transfer of Credits Form to ensure that your courses will transfer back to Mason.
-Download a petition form here.

 You can fill out the petition form prior to acceptance into a specific study abroad program and in fact, you should begin this process when you first consider applying.
 Identify courses at the host institution that are similar to those at Mason that you need to take.
 This will increase your chances of receiving transfer credit approval from the Departmental Advisors who must sign your petition form.
 Follow complete instructions from the link above and contact your program officer if you have questions.